IRCAD-IHU/sight-doc/HowTos/HowTo-ApplicationCreation.rst

     bin/fwlauncher share/<myApplication>_<version>/profile.xml

-This ``profile.xml`` file, used as an input of the fwlauncher command, holds a list of all bundles necessary to run an application.
+This ``profile.xml`` file, used as an input of the fwlauncher command, holds a list of all modules necessary to run an application.
 We describe the content of this file here for reference, but hopefully you do **not** have to write it yourself.
 The Properties.cmake of an application generates automatically a ``profile.xml``.